MartinPaulEve/dateText/README.md

+(c) Copyright Martin Paul Eve, 2016.
+Released under the GNU Public Affero License v3.
+See LICENSE for more.

 Takes a file called infile.txt and produces an output file, dated_outfile.csv, that contains a list of dates for each word in infile.txt.

 The program expects there to be one word per line in infile.txt.